 Rooting Mechanics Education in Mechanics.
-Mechanics provides the educational foundation for nearly all branches of engineering, due to its dual role (1) to convey explicit content and subject matter (e.g. the behavior of mechanisms and structures), and (2) to develop analytical skills and rational thought (e.g. building equations, based on rational models, that describe physical phenomena).
-Our experience indicates that students and instructors in mechanics courses emphasize the explicit content, but often at the expense of developing analytical technique.
+The science of Mechanics provides the educational foundation for nearly all branches of engineering, due the importance of both (1) its explicit content and subject matter (e.g. the behavior of mechanisms and structures), and (2) its embodiment of analysis and rational thought (e.g. building equations, based on rational models, that describe physical phenomena).
+Our experience indicates that students and instructors in mechanics courses emphasize the explicit content, but at the expense of developing analytical technique.
 This view echoes Schafersman, who, though not a mechanician, writes of the need to develop critical thinking in education:

 Perhaps you can now see the problem.
 All education consists of transmitting to students two different things: (1) the subject matter or discipline content of the course ("what to think"), and (2) the correct way to understand and evaluate this subject matter ("how to think").
-We do an excellent job of transmitting the content of our respective academic disciplines, but we often fail to teach students how to think effectively about this subject matter, that is, how to properly understand and evaluate it1.
+We do an excellent job of transmitting the content of our respective academic disciplines, but we often fail to teach students how to think effectively about this subject matter, that is, how to properly understand and evaluate it.
+[1]